TofuBytesDEV/Module-Documentation/docs/AnnounceMajorObjective().md

 ---
 <h2>AnnounceMajorObjective(Body,Objective,Time)</h2>

 AnnounceMajorObjective() allows the Game Master or developers to update the text for a major objective.
-The function is typically called inside of planet mission scripts but can also be called live from the in-game developer console as long as the `require(id)` variable is identified with the function.
+The function can be called from inside of the game management script and also called live from the in-game developer console as long as the `require(id)` variable is identified with the function.

 | Parameters     | Value Type | Use          |
 |:---------------|:-----------|:-------------|